 Ensuring the availability of the world’s economic- and life-sustaining natural resources for future generations (UN Sustainable Development Goal 12)

-Since 2014 NatuReS (IWaSP) has also been a strategic partner of the Alliance for Water Stewardship (AWS).
+Since 2014, NatuReS (formerly IWaSP) is a strategic partner of the Alliance for Water Stewardship (AWS).
 As a programme we support the advancing of global standards of stewardship, and we seek to ensure alignment wherever possible.
-We further promote these principles in our partnership formation, as well as in our advisory on water resource efficiency in companies and economic zones.
+We further promote these principles in our partnerships, as well as in our advisory work on water resource efficiency in companies and economic zones.

 NatuReS has developed a monitoring and evaluation (M&E) system in order to capture and report on the activities implemented and the results achieved.
 It focuses on higher level results of impact, outcome and outputs.